FZambia/cyclone-sse/README.rst

 Overview
 ===========

-EventSource (or Server-Sent-Events) is a technology that allows your server to push data into client browser.
+EventSource (or Server-Sent-Events) is a technology for providing push data (notifications, content updates) from a server to a browser client in the form of DOM events.
 Read these excellent articles for more information:

 `html5rocks.com <http://www.html5rocks.com/en/tutorials/eventsource/basics/>`_